-Interpretation of the Guidelines
+13. Interpretation of the Guidelines

-In case of any ambiguity in interpretation of any of the provisions of these guidelines, the decision of the MNRE shall be final.
+In case of any ambiguity in interpretation of any of the provisions of these guidelines, the decision of the Ministry shall be final.

-Review
+14. Review

-The scheme would be reviewed by an Internal Review Committee at six month/yearly interval, and modifications therein would incorporated by the MNRE.

-In addition, a platform for experts to discuss best practices, debate over issues to overcome bottlenecks, and provide effective suggestions for ensuring policy widespread off-grid solar solutions deployment would also be established at the national level.
+The scheme would be reviewed by an Internal Review Committee at 6 month/yearly interval and modifications therein would be incorporated by the Ministry.
+In addition, a platform for experts to discuss best practices, debate over issues to overcome bottle necks and provide effective policy suggestions for ensuring wide spread off grid solar solutions deployment would also be established at the national level.